 If you’re saying to yourself, “geez, that sounds like a lot of hoops to jump through to be part of an online community,” you’re right.

-Here’s just some of the stuff that happens in Freedom Fighters beyond the great discussions and connections you'll make)
+Here’s just some of the stuff that happens in Freedom Fighters (beyond the great discussions and connections you'll make)

 - Weekly accountability, so that you can leverage the power of community and stay accountable to your goals and commitments.

-- Feedback on your films, and your business/marketing campaigns, from a group of people who are invested in your success.
+- Feedback on your films, your reel, your business/marketing campaigns, or anything else—all from a group of people who are invested in your success.

 - Exclusive content that I'll never post on the site or newsletter, and early access to other content before it gets shared publicly.

-- Bi-weekly office hours, where you can come hang out with me on a video call and get your questions answered, or we can just shoot the breeze and talk about movies.
+- Weekly office hours, where you can come hang out with me on a video call and get your questions answered, or we can just shoot the breeze and talk about movies, or marketing, or cats.

 - Occasional interviews/Q&As with expert filmmakers and entrepreneurs.